artnie/miscellaneous/emacs_setup/README.md

 * If roslisp_repl receives an update from aptitude, it's config file gets overwritten and you need to add the load-file again to it.

 ## General Emacs config
-The usual emacs config is in `~/.emacs.d/init.el`.
+The usual Emacs config without roslisp is in `~/.emacs.d/init.el`.
+Create the file if it's missing.
 Follow the above steps but do everything in that `init.el` file instead of `slime-config.el`

 ## cram-custom